DJFalcon23/DJFalcon23.github.io/blogging/serenity-blog-post.md

 ---
-title: Serenity Blog Post
+title: Serenity Information Crowd Control Drone
 date: '2019-04-24'
 description: The story of a unique drone I created during the 2019 Baltimore Hackathon.
-thumbnail: /.vuepress/dist/serenity-presentation.jpg
+thumbnail: /.vuepress/dist/baltimore-hackathon-promo.jpg
 ---
+# Serenity Information Crowd Control Drone

 So I won a hackathon again; this time it was the Sixth Baltimore Hackathon.

 The uninitiated a hackathon is: